Struct schemars::schema::SchemaObject

 pub fn subschemas(&mut self) -> &mut SubschemaValidation

-Returns a mutable reference to this schema’s SubschemaValidation
+Returns a mutable reference to this schema’s SubschemaValidation, creating it if it was None.

 sourcepub fn number(&mut self) -> &mut NumberValidation